Board of Directors 2021 - 2022

 Partners & Senior Counsel Committee Co-Chair: Daniel Chung is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher LLP.
 Dan’s practice focuses on white-collar criminal defense, internal investigations and compliance counseling, and commercial litigation.
 Dan previously served as an Assistant United States Attorney in the Southern District of New York, where he investigated and prosecuted a wide range of complex federal criminal cases.
 Dan grew up in suburban Los Angeles, and graduated from Harvard College and Harvard Law School.
 He lives with his wife and two children in Chevy Chase, Maryland.

-Partners & Senior Counsel Committee Co-Chair: Tony Chan is the leader of the interdisciplinary corporate practice in the Washington, D.C. office of Morgan, Lewis & Bockius LLP where he advises clients in the life science, healthcare, investment management and technology sectors on public and private company mergers and acquisitions (M&A), private equity, growth equity and complex international and cross-border transactions, as well as on corporate governance and corporate finance.
+Partners & Senior Counsel Committee Co-Chair: Tony Chan is a partner in the M&A group at Orrick Herrington & Sutcliffe LLP where he advises clients in the life science, healthcare, investment management and technology sectors on public and private company mergers and acquisitions (M&A), private equity, growth equity and complex international and cross-border transactions, as well as on corporate governance and corporate finance.
 Tony serves as an adjunct professor at Georgetown Law School where he has taught Takeovers, Mergers and Acquisitions since 2015.
 He is also involved in the community, serving on the board of the Arlington Arts Center and as vice-president of the Harvard Law School Association of DC.
 Tony earned his JD from Harvard Law School and his BA in English from Tulane University.

 Practicing Attorneys Resource Committee Co-Chair: Jane Shin is an associate with Hausfeld LLP.
 Jane’s practice focuses on complex litigation in predominantly antitrust, commercial and financial disputes, and consumer protection matters.
 Her litigation and client counseling experience includes acting as trial counsel in civil disputes, managing complex electronic discovery, conducting internal investigations, serving as counsel in an arbitration, and negotiating successful settlements on behalf of her clients.
 Prior to joining Hausfeld, Jane worked at a litigation firm in Washington, D.C., where she and her team enforced and defended clients’ intellectual property rights in federal district courts and petitions to the U.S. Supreme Court.
 Jane is a graduate of The George Washington University Law School and Northeastern University.